epfl-ada/ada-2023-project-klech/README.md

 To compare average rounds-to-goal between ChatGPT and humans, we can average rounds-to-goal at the identity-pair level (e.g. ChatGPT games for the pair Asteroid-Viking receives one average), match pairs inter-identity, take the difference between the human and LLM averages, and perform a t-test for difference from 0 on the averages of these differences.
 Separately, we can create a cumulative view of the proportion of games completed by round n at the identity-pair level and compare the cumulative distributions inter-identity.

-To determine whether Falcon 7B employs the same 'zoom-out' to hub, 'zoom-in' to spoke strategy as humans, we can retain Falcon 7B Wikispeedia data, calculate average concept degree (# of Wikipedia page links) over time at the pair level, fit pairs to a quadratic model, and perform goodness of fit tests (a concave quadratic curve would suggest a 'zoom-in zoom-out' strategy under this framework).
-A stronger version of this test might test for inequality in human vs. Falcon degree curves by creating the concept degree charts at the identity-pair level, matching pairs inter-identity, taking the geographic difference between the human and LLM average hub degree curves, and performing a t-test for difference from 0 on the average of these differences.
+To determine whether ChatGPT employs the same 'zoom-out' to hub, 'zoom-in' to spoke strategy as humans, we can retain ChatGPT Wikispeedia data, calculate average concept degree (# of outgoing Wikipedia page links) over time at the pair level, fit pair-level data to a quadratic model, and confirm the resultant model is concave (a concave quadratic curve would correspond to a 'zoom-in zoom-out' strategy under this framework).
+A stronger version of this test might require a given pair's average degrees to exhibit (1) exactly one local maximum that appears in round 2 or later and (2) strictly positive changes in average degree followed by strictly negative changes in average degree.
+A more direct comparison to human strategy would retain only games of length n for both humans and ChatGPT, chart the evolution of average degree over time for both identities, take the geographic difference between the curves, and perform a t-test for difference from 0 on the average of these differences.

-If Falcon 7B engages in cycles - meaning it navigates to pages previously seen in its page path - we can remove intermediary pages and treat such cycles as the equivalent of a 'backtrack'.
-We can then
+Given ChatGPT's propensity to engage in cycles - meaning it navigates to pages previously seen in its page path - we can remove intermediary pages and treat such cycles as the equivalent of a 'backtrack' (meanwhile, 'blacklisting' the concepts ChatGPT visits more than once in a game can prevent infinite cycles).
+We can then compute the proportion of backtracks that occur nn a given round at the identity-pair level, plot the two identites' curves, and compare proportions with t-tests for each round in a given pair.

+Finally,

 7. Proposed Timeline